echemdb/unitpackage/doc/usage/entry_interactions.md

 The dataframe can be restored to the original figure axes' units of the published figure.

 <!--
-The following line shoudl read original_entry = rescaled_entry.rescale('original')
+The following line should read original_entry = rescaled_entry.rescale('original')

 However, the conversion does not seem to work, when the entry was rescaled before. (see #53)